 China to issue GDP figures under new mechanism from 2020

-China will revise its historical regional GDP data under a unified accounting mechanism from early next year, the National Bureau of Statistics said, amidst the continued slowdown of the world's second-largest economy.
-The Chinese economy grew at an annual pace of 6.0 percent in the July-September quarter, the slowest growth since 1992.
-The slowdown is exasperated by the ongoing trade war between the US and China.
+China will revise its historical regional GDP data under a unified accounting mechanism from early next year, the National Bureau of Statistics said, amidst the continued slowdown of the world's second largest economy.
+The Chinese economy grew at an annual pace of 6.0 per cent in the July-September quarter, the slowest growth since 1992.
+The slowdown is exacerbated by the ongoing trade war between the US and China.

-In November this year, China revised its 2018 GDP, saying the economy was 2.1 percent bigger than earlier estimated, revising the gross domestic product (GDP) for 2018 to 91.93 trillion yuan (USD 13.1 trillion) from USD 12.8 trillion.
-A new GDP data under a unified accounting mechanism to be introduced early next year, state-run Xinhua news agency quoted the National Bureau of Statistics (NBS) as reporting on Friday.
+In November this year, China revised its 2018 GDP, saying the economy was 2.1 per cent bigger than earlier estimated, revising the gross domestic product (GDP) for 2018 to 91.93 trillion yuan (USD 13.1 trillion) from USD 12.8 trillion.
+A new GDP data under a unified accounting mechanism to be introduced early next year, state-run Xinhua news agency quoted the National Bureau of Statistic (NBS) as reporting on Friday.

 The new mechanism will unify the standards and procedures for calculating national and local GDP numbers which had been calculated under different accounting methods adopted by local and national statistics authorities since 1985, the bureau said.
 The reform is expected to close the current discrepancy between national and regional figures, improving data quality while enhancing the credibility of the government statistics, it said.